cc5212/2020-crime-predictions/README.md

 # Data
-Contenido                        : Registros de crímenes en San Francisco, US Formato                          : Texto separado por comas (.csv) Cantidad de Registros            : 878.050
+Contenido                        : Registros de crímenes en San Francisco, US Formato                          : Texto separado por comas (.csv) Cantidad de Registros            : 878.050, cada registro representa un crímen ocurrido
 Cantidad de Atributos            : 13.
-Los principales son la geolocalización, categoría, descripción, día de ocurrencia, hora, fecha y resolución
+Atributos                        : id, categoría, descripción, día de la semana, distrito, dirección, latitudes, longitudes, fecha, resolución.

 # Methods
 TODO: Detail the methods used during the project.
 Provide an overview of the techniques/technologies used, why you used them and how you used them.
 Refer to the source-code delivered with the project.
 Describe any problems you encountered.